Economy of Pittsburgh: Transition into the present economy

-Within the transitional years between 1970 and 1990, the Pittsburgh SMSA saw shifts in its main employers, which were the manufacturing sector.
+Within the transitional years between 1970 and 1990, Pittsburgh's Standard Metropolitan Statistical Area saw shifts in its main employers, which were the manufacturing sector.
 In 1970, one out of every three jobs was in the manufacturing sector.
 By 1980 this had slipped to one in four.
 In 1980, the average production worker in manufacturing was making $360.89 weekly, which was almost $70 more than the state and national average.
 During this period the largest group of occupational employment was blue collar.
 This group in 1980 accounted for almost 68 percent of the jobs market.
 In the 1980s, a decline in the manufacturing industry was expected.
 The accepted trend was that Pittsburgh would embrace “industrial robots”.
 Since 1955 Pittsburgh has seen a steady decline in manufacturing employment.
 In 1955 Pittsburgh had a population of 41.8 percent in the manufactory business.
 In 1980 that number had slipped to almost 25.3 percent.

 Allegheny County is the center for health care and higher education employment.
 Higher education and health care were the biggest creators of high-wage jobs in the Pittsburgh region between 1999 and 2005.
 Education accounts for almost 80% of high-wage jobs in Allegheny County.
 The Pittsburgh area has seen growth in other sectors as well.
 Professional services, finance and wholesale trade were among the growing sectors.
 However, much of this growth was outside the borders of Allegheny County.
 This was detrimental to the county of Allegheny; however, the growth in the outer nine counties helped to stabilize the loss of employment.
 With big events happening in Pittsburgh throughout the late 2000s, the tourism industry has flourished.
 The industry has created over 11,000 new jobs in the area, some 6,000 of them within Allegheny County.

 Pittsburgh has long been a major finance and banking center.

 Present situation

 Since 2009 Pittsburgh has hosted the annual DUG East Conference.

 The following is a list of the top ten private employers in Pittsburgh.

-Pittsburgh saw fewer effects of the 2008 economic recession than many other American cities.
+Pittsburgh saw fewer effects of the 2008 financial crisis and the Great Recession than most American cities.
 The city's transition from heavy dependence on the manufacturing industries to an economy based on health services, education, and innovative technologies kept Pittsburgh from the worst of the recession.
 The housing industry never saw the over-inflation rates other regions were dealing with as housing prices rose two percent in the last quarter of 2008, while other cities in the nation saw a much higher decline percentage.
 In the period between 2006 and 2011, the Pittsburgh MSA experienced over 10% appreciation in housing prices—the highest appreciation out of the largest 25 MSAs in the United States.
 22 of the top 25 MSAs saw a depreciation of housing values during the same period.